Introduction: Meditations in Catholic France

 And it involves the immense French legacy of the experiences of St. Margaret Mary Alacoque who beheld His Sacred Heart in 1673.
 A legacy which seems so very tied up with the Jesuits.
 A legacy which served to inspire profound resistance to the Revolution of 1789.
 A legacy with countless shadows and contradictions.
 A legacy which may be more profoundly relevant to THE SOUL OF FRANCE, and to the world, than even I dare to imagine yet.
 (More that is relevant can be found here regarding Catholic France and the Sacred Heart.)

 And so much more this work I see involves.
 But one more thing I will leave you.
 It is a translation of a few lines from a German book by Martin Kriele, who guards Valentin Tomberg’s estate, and who knew him during his life.
 I hope that Doctor Kriele can forgive my use of these brief lines from his book.
-It seems to me somehow important.
+They clearly amplify the above themes and the book is unavailable in English.

 Occasionally [Tomberg] spoke of evil in which he saw not only a “lack of being”, but very real powers manifold and chaotic.
 One should not occupy oneself excessively with it but pay attention to evil in the seductive form of seeming good, its method of adopting something beautiful and half-true which deceives us and leads us unwittingly into evil.